mitfik/rcqrs-rails/README.md

 ## Usage

+Add the following dependencies to your Rails app's Gemfile and then `bundle install`

+    gem "rcqrs"
+    gem "rcqrs-rails"

 ### Automatic
 Use rails g rcqrs:install

 ### Manual

-Add the following dependencies to your Rails app's Gemfile and then `sudo bundle install`

-    gem "uuidtools"
-    gem "yajl-ruby", :require => 'yajl'
-    gem "eventful"
-    gem "rcqrs"
-    gem "rcqrs-rails"

 Add the following snippet inside `application_controller.rb` (ensuring it is `protected`) to allow each of your controllers to publish commands.

+  protected:
     def publish(command)
       Rcqrs::Gateway.publish(command)
     end

-Create a yaml config file with your event storage configuration named `config/event_storage.yml` (or copy the example in `example/event_storage.yml`).
+Create a yaml config file with your event storage configuration named `config/event_storage.yml` (or copy the example from `example/event_storage.yml`).

 Add the following paths to your `application.rb` file `autoload_paths` configuration
     config.autoload_paths += %W(